-They sell out stocks worth of millions of dollars in minutes, they make newest products trendy and famous, they are the most watched Chinese influencers and internet stars in China, they are the king and the queen of Chinese e-commerce!
-They are Chinese influencers Austin and Viya.
+They sell out stocks worth of millions of dollars in minutes, they make newest products trendy and famous, they are the most-watched Chinese influencers and internet stars in China, they are the king and the queen of Chinese e-commerce!

-Today we will talk about Influencer Marketing in China and the top 2 KOLs in China and how influential they have been on the Chinese e-commerce market.
+Below, we want to talk about Influencer Marketing in China, the top 10 KOLs in China and how influential they have been on the Chinese e-commerce market.

 Austin Li otherwise known as ‘The Lipstick King’ has some impressive accolades under his belt.

-During the 6.18 shopping festival this year (2019), he broke his own record once again, he sold 150,000 lip glosses in one hour livestream.
+During the 6.18 shopping festival in 2019 , he broke his own record once again, he sold 150,000 lip glosses in one hour livestream.
 He also managed to sell 5,000 Shiseido Ultimunes within 3 minutes and 40,000 Sori Yanagi cast iron pans within 1 minute.

 To be able to cooperate with Austin via livestream sales event brands shall have a store on one of the Alibaba’s platforms: Tmall or Taobao.

-Top 1 Female Chinese influencer & Taobao Livestream KOL: Viya
+Top 1 Female Chinese Influencer & Taobao Livestream KOL

 Viya is another fierce Chinese influencer / KOL star in China.
 She is a global ambassador for a number of brands and commands the No.1 Anchor spot on Taobao.